 What is LinkedIn?

-• Connect with professionals (friends, recruiters, colleagues, or alumni)
+• Connect with professionals (friends, recruiters, colleagues, or university alumni)

 • Learn more about people, companies, and organizations